|

 steadily on the rise, and, with it, our ability for effective self-inquiry.

 This has been discussed in detail in recent lessons.
-Self-inquiry, and it’s
+Self-inquiry, and its

-the five stages of mind discussed in Lesson 327, from
+the five stages of mind discussed in Lesson

-difficult to prescribe a particular style of
+prescribe a particular style of practice that

-practice that can be applied with equal
+can be applied with equal effectiveness at all times.

 Many have asked what the AYP procedure for self-inquiry is, and the answer

-has always been that it will vary depending on
+has always been that it

-where the practitioner is in their process of purification and opening and
+will vary depending on where the practitioner is in their process of

-the rise of abiding inner silence.
-In pre-witnessing stage, very little
+purification and opening and the rise of abiding inner silence.
+In

-witnessing stage, we begin to see our thoughts and their resulting feelings
+and go out and live fully.
+In witnessing stage, we begin to see our thoughts

-as objects separate from our stillness, and can
+from our stillness, and

-question the truth of them and release or transform them to improve the
+can question the truth of them and release or transform them to improve the

 quality of our life.
 This style of self-inquiry has been popularized by